Skip to main content

 Though the MLS is often talked about as if it is a single system, there are actually hundreds of MLSs, usually defined by zip codes, county or metropolitan areas.
 Most homes only fall within the boundaries of a single MLS.
 Sometimes, there are exceptions to that and agents will post your home in more than one MLS if your property falls within multiple boundaries.
 Your real estate agent will only post your property within local MLSs.

-Publishing your listing on the MLS ensures that it will also appear on all public brokerage websites that your MLS allows (including Zillow, Trulia and Realtor.com).
-The list may include hundred of other realtor websites such as Redfin, Movoto, Homefinder, Century 21, and many more.
-92% of all homes sold are listed on the MLS.
-It is still a critical tool in marketing your home and making sure that your listing receives as much exposure as possible in order to find buyers.
+Publishing your listing on the MLS ensures that it will also appear on all public/third party brokerage websites that your MLS allows (including Zillow, Trulia and Realtor.com).
+The list may include hundred of other websites such as Redfin, Homefinder, Century 21, and many more.
+This list varies by state and MLS region, and HomeRise is not affiliated with any of these sites.
+We can only affect the MLS listing data itself.

 Did this answer your question?